jstabille/World_Weather_Analysis/README.md

 # World Weather Analysis
-Find the best cities to vacation using weather using weather map API and mapbox.
+Find the best cities to vacation using weather map Google Maps and Places API.

 ## Overview